Counterparty Capital · April 2026 v2.0

 Bottom Line

-The CLARITY Act rewards early movers.
-Getting commodity classification right — and building compliant custody and brokerage infrastructure before your competitors — is a durable structural advantage.
+The March 2026 SEC/CFTC interpretation is binding today.
+Map your product now.
+The CLARITY Act rewards early movers when it passes.
+Getting commodity classification right, and building compliant custody and brokerage infrastructure before your competitors, is a durable structural advantage.

 Part IV